What Was Up With Christian Vazquez’s Obscure Rule Violation In Red Sox-Royals?

 So, what did Vazquez do wrong?
 Was he guilty of catcher’s interference or a catcher’s balk?
 Nope.
 NESN’s Tom Caron dug into the Major League Baseball rulebook to offer clarity.

-Vazquez’s maneuver seemed harmless and didn’t appear to affect game play.
+Vazquez’s maneuver seemed harmless and didn’t appear to affect gameplay.
 But by deliberately touching the ball with his mask — which was detached from “its proper place on his person” — Vazquez violated MLB Rule 5.06.b.3(E), meaning he was charged with an error that resulted in the Royals’ runners advancing to second and third.

-According to The Globe’s Alex Speier, Tuesday night was the first known time that rule had been enforced in nearly a decade — July 12, 2009, to be exact.
+According to the Globe’s Alex Speier, Tuesday night was the first known time that rule had been enforced in nearly a decade — July 12, 2009, to be exact.

 Vazquez’s gaffe didn’t cost Boston, as Smith got Lucas Duda to ground out to end the inning.
 The 27-year-old backstop had a rough day at the office, though, committing two errors and going 1-for-6 from the plate in the Red Sox’s 7-6 loss in 13 innings.